exakat/php-dictionary/dictionary/curl.ini.rst

 ``Curl`` is both a PHP extension and a multiprotocol file transfer library.

-The ``cURL`` (Client URL) extension is a powerful library that allows to transfer data to and from servers using various protocols.
+The ``cURL``, for client URL, extension is a powerful library that allows to transfer data to and from servers using various protocols.
 It enables to make HTTP requests, handle responses, and perform various network-related tasks from within PHP code.

 The cURL extension provides a set of functions that can be used to perform different tasks, such as making GET and POST requests, sending custom headers, handling cookies, and more.